tylerasteele/HaskellCompiler/README.md

 The memory storage is type Mem = [(String, Int)], so when this program terminates we should have [("result", 45), ("i", 10)]

-We run a program of the initial source language through the compiler function.
-This outputs program in instructions.
+So, to summarize, we run a program of the initial source language through the compiler function.
+This outputs the program in instructions.
 Now, the simulated virtual machine will take the instructions and perform the computations.

 <pre>
 data MachST = MachST { stack :: Stack , mem :: Mem , counter :: Int }